telerik/ajax-docs/controls/socialshare/appearance-and-styling/controlling-dialogs-position-and-size.md

-##

 The **RadSocialShare** control uses browser windows to open the social network's site where the user will share the content (add messages, choose privacy, etc.), because they use frame busters which do not allow us to load them in iframes.
-This means that for the most part their behavior is controlled by the browser and the client's machine and sometimesoverriding it is impossible due to security restrictions.
-There are, however, ways to control the position and dimensions of the browser windowvia JavaScript and the**RadSocialShare** exposes them as global properties as well as properties for each separate **RadSocialButton** which override the ones from the main tag.
+This means that for the most part their behavior is controlled by the browser and the client's machine and sometimes overriding it is impossible due to security restrictions.
+There are, however, ways to control the position and dimensions of the browser window via JavaScript and the**RadSocialShare** exposes them as global properties as well as properties for each separate **RadSocialButton** which override the ones from the main tag.

 This is the list with the properties: